 On Christmas Day, men on both sides – perhaps 100,000 of them – disobeyed their generals, rose out of their trenches and met their opponents face to face in No Man’s Land, where they exchanged small gifts such as food, tobacco and alcohol, and souvenirs such as pictures of loved ones, buttons and hats.
 The artillery fell silent.
-The truce also allowed a breathing spell for the dead to be buried.
+The truce also allowed a breathing spell for the dead, many of whom had lain there for months, to be buried.
 Joint religious services were held.
 Football games occurred, giving one of the most enduring images of the truce, which lasted until New Years in some sectors.

 Generals on both sides, horrified at this display, made sure that it wouldn’t happen again, in some cases by removing or punishing the units that had participated.
-They made sure that the war would go on, and for four years an average of seven thousand young men would die every single day.
+They made sure that the war would go on, and for four years an average of seven thousand young soldiers and hundreds of civilians would die every single day.
 But there was one day when common people ignored the hatred and the will to destroy.

-The truce has been a rich source for musicians, who have written several songs about it.
+The truce has been a rich source of inspiration for musicians, who have written several songs about it.
 The best is Christmas in the Trenches, by John McCutcheon: